Pascoe Vale: Demographics

-According to the 2016 census, 62.2% of people in Pascoe Vale were born in Australia.
-Other countries of birth included Italy, which accounted for 4.4% of the population, followed by India 3.3%, England 1.7%, Pakistan 1.6%. and Greece 1.5%.
+According to the 2021 census, 65.1% of people in Pascoe Vale were born in Australia.
+Other countries of birth included Italy, which accounted for 3.9% of the population, followed by India 2.9%, England 1.8%, New Zealand 1.5%, and Greece 1.3%.

-The most common responses for religion in Pascoe Vale were Catholic 34.1%, No Religion, so described 25.4%, Not stated 9.6%, Islam 7.7% and Eastern Orthodox 6.0%.
+The most common responses for religion in Pascoe Vale were Catholic 34.1%, no religion, so described 25.4%, not stated 9.6%, Islam 7.7%, and Eastern Orthodox 6.0%.
 In Pascoe Vale, Christianity was the largest religious group reported overall (56.7%) (this figure excludes not stated responses).

 Transport

 Public transport services within Pascoe Vale include access to heavy rail, light rail and buses.

 Bus

 Six bus routes service Pascoe Vale: